juliansgottfried/Dengue/README.md

 **On your computer:**

 6. Run `bash download.sh`.
 You will need your HPC password.
-Each folder within `fitting_folders` should now contain `results.csv`, `stats.csv`, `traces.csv`, `pars.csv`, `plot.png`, and, if a panel fit was performed, `results_long.csv`.
+Each folder within `fitting_folders` should now contain `results.csv`, `stats.csv`, `traces.csv`, `pars.csv`, and, if a panel fit was performed, `results_long.csv`.
 Additionally, your main directory should now contain the updated file `summary.csv`.

+7. To conduct simulations and forecast `plot.png`

-7. Verify that these files are complete before proceeding with the final step.
+8. Verify that these files are complete before proceeding with the final step.

 **On the cluster:**

-8. Run `bash clean.sh` and press `Enter` to confirm.
+9. Run `bash clean.sh` and press `Enter` to confirm.